 At Sexton our tutors are what make the difference.
 All of our tutors come to us with previous teaching or tutoring experience and exceptional talent in their various content areas.
 We train them and provide them with any materials they need to provide the best service possible to our students.
-Not sure which tutor is best of you?
+Not sure which tutor is best for you?
 Give us a call!
-Sarah knows each of our tutors very well and is an expert at matching students with the best tutor for them.
+We know each of our tutors very well and are experts at matching students with the best tutor for them.

-Courtney has provided students with SAT, ACT and SSAT test preparation for over 12 years, covering all sections of each test.
+Courtney has provided students with SAT, ACT, ISEE, and SSAT test preparation for over 12 years, covering all sections of each test.
 She understands the necessity of hard work and focused preparation for these admissions exams to ensure that each student does his or her best; however, Courtney also firmly believes that the college application process should be filled with excitement and possibility rather than stress and anxiety.
 The test is simply one part of a much larger process.
 Courtney received a BA in Sociology from Bates College, and an MA in English from Simmons College.
 She began her teaching career as a high school level math/science instructor for a GED preparation program, and then taught English at an alternative school in Cambridge.
-She currently teaches writing courses at Bunker Hill Community College and absolutely loves her time in the classroom.
+She currently teaches writing courses at a local community college and absolutely loves her time in the classroom.
 Courtney’s test prep experience includes creating practice math and writing questions for an online platform as well as scoring statewide standardized tests through Pearson.
 Outside of work, Courtney spends time hiking with her chocolate lab, Charlie, reads often, and attempts to cook.